 The Department of Defense has underwritten our efforts and we have used the U.S. Army’s state-of-the-art, Remote Readiness Asset Prognostic and Diagnostic System (RRAPDS) to quantify the dynamic performance of our concrete canoes.
 The Army is currently developing RRAPDS for missile/munitions health monitoring.
 The system features wireless communication links and sensors that have been tailored for our use.

 Our designs have been described on the front page of the MARKETPLACE section of the Wall Street Journal (article), and in Canoe and Kayak Racing News (article), the official publication of the U.S. Olympic Team.
-Team UAH has proudly represented the Southeast fifteen times at the ASCE/MBT National Concrete Canoe Competition (official web site) and, in our last eleven appearances there, have won the competition five times and placed second three times.
+Team UAH has proudly represented the Southeast sixteen times at the ASCE/MBT National Concrete Canoe Competition (official web site) and, in our last eleven appearances there, have won the competition five times and placed second three times.
 Please feel free to listen to our audio introduction (.wav file) and check our current events page to learn more about what Team UAH is doing now.

 We were invited to discuss our innovative design approach, construction techniques, and racing strategies at the 1999 ASCE National Convention (article), and the method for placing one of our concrete canoes was featured in Boys' Life Magazine (article).
 Our adaptive reinforcement scenario and compliance based designs are no secret (article), and many of the national competitors have adopted them.
 The technology underlying these advancements has been featured in periodicals ranging from Civil Engineering Magazine (article) and Experimental Techniques (article) to Space.com and Oldcastle News (article).
 Human interest stories and commentaries have appeared in periodicals such as Paddler Magazine (article) and the Smithsonian (article).